7 Best Budget Telephoto Lens For Sony E Mount: (2023 Guide & Reviews)

 One of the most fantastic things about shooting with a telephoto lens is that you can zoom in on a distant object and make it appear closer.

-But if you want to get closer to the subject, you can always zoom in to 200 or even 300 millimeters.
+But to get closer to the subject, you can always zoom in to 200 or even 300 millimeters.

-You can also get very decent portrait shots with this excellent background blur which is fantastic.
+You can also get very decent portrait shots with this fantastic background blur.

-This lens is relatively small and relatively lightweight; this works very well with gimbals.
+This lens is relatively small and lightweight; it works well with gimbals.

-So we filmed a couple of gimbal shots, and we used Ronin s gimbal with this lens set at 300 millimeters, which gave this fabulous look and emphasized the sense of movement.
+So we filmed a couple of gimbal shots and used Ronin’s gimbal with this lens set at 300 millimeters, which gave this fabulous look and emphasized the sense of movement.

-Another great bonus I like about this lens is that the filter size is 67 millimeters, which is the same as in almost all of the other Tamron lenses that have come out within the last year or two.
+Another great bonus I like about this lens is that the filter size is 67 millimeters, the same as in almost all other Tamron lenses that have come out within the last year or two.

-So that means that you’re going to use the same ND filter in all of the lenses.
+So, that means you will use the same ND filter in all lenses.

-This lens is protected from moisture and dust, which is great if you’re shooting or filming in harsh conditions.
+This lens is protected from moisture and dust, which is great if you shoot or film in harsh conditions.

 And I must say that even though this particular lens is a pre-production model, not the actual production model, it worked like a charm without any issues.

-So, if you’re looking for a telephoto zoom lens that is versatile, but gives you an excellent bang for your buck, then I can highly recommend this lens.
+So, if you’re looking for a versatile telephoto zoom lens that gives you an excellent bang for your buck, I highly recommend this lens.

-No matter your style or how you take shots, at some point, you’ll need that long lens.
+No matter your style or how you take shots, you’ll need that long lens at some point.

 This Sigma 150-600mm f/5-6.3 telephoto zoom lens is for you.